 This forms part of a wider programme of exploratory work designed to assess the feasibility of including students across all years of study in the survey.

 More information and guidance on the delivery of this pilot will be sent directly to eligible providers.

 In 2017 a new National Student Survey was introduced following extensive research.
 The new survey included nine new questions on student engagement and updated questions on assessment and feedback and learning resources.

 The new survey was evaluated to see how it had worked in practice and to establish if there were any issues.
 See the report detailing findings from the student and institutional online surveys.

 In 2018 existing optional banks were supplemented with new banks of questions.

-From 2014 to 2016, there was a review of information on higher education, for which we published two major pieces of research:
+From 2014 to 2016, there was a review of information on higher education, for which two major pieces of research were published:

-In 2015, we undertook testing to inform a new survey including initial cognitive testing of potential student engagement questions, and a national pilot in 2015.
+In 2015, testing to inform a new survey was undertaken, including initial cognitive testing of potential student engagement questions, and a national pilot.

 In 2016 there was a sector consultation on the new survey, and the outcomes the consultation were published.